Sigmmma/c20/EDITORS.md

 # If true causes the pages to be excluded from the child page listing
 # use this for disambiguation/preserving old links
 noList: true
-# Only used for the 2020 survey results page.
-Causes survey results to be
-# rendered as a section of the page.
-Survey results are in English only.
-surveyResults: true
 ```

 ## Markdown files